 In (\ref{eq:vort-series-sol}), the notations, $V[\gamma]^m$, are used to present an integro-power term of degree $m$ with respect to function $\gamma$:

 where $k_1{+}k_2{+}\cdots{+}k_i{=}m$.
 The integers, $S_m$, are the numbers of allowable combinations of the vorticity $\gamma$.
 In summary, every term in the series expansion (\ref{eq:vort-series-sol}) constitutes a space-time convoluted vorticity.
-Each constituent is referred as an eddy.
+Each constituent is called an eddy.
 Evidently, the initial vorticity lies in the core of every eddy.
 Furthermore, the entire vorticity field is populated by the vorticity integro-power terms of all the degrees.
-This intricate vorticity field is the general solution of the vorticity equation and it is known as turbulence.
+This intricate vorticity field is the general solution of the vorticity equation and it is turbulence.

 The integral equation in (\ref{eq:mag-ie}) for the magnetic field can be rewritten in the following vector form

 where the kernel $U$ denotes a $3{\times}3$ matrix:

 and $u{=}u(y,s)$.
 Hence the interaction between the vorticity and magnetic fields in the absence of Lorentz force can be completely determined by evaluating the expression